Approximately 1 minute to read

 This story made me:

-about 1 month ago hb said:
+3 months ago hb said:

 Now people buy drones to use for entertainment purpose and fly them to capture excellent aerial images for personal use.